aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 > Default: `7143`

-This variable defines the public port number to be used by Kafka clients.
+This variable defines the public port number to be used by REST and SSE clients.

 ## Optional Features